SwiftUI Buttons - Tutorial and Examples

 Table of contents

-A Button is a type of control that performs an action when it is triggered.
-In SwiftUI, a Button typically requires a title text which is the text description of your button, and an action function that will handle an event action when triggered by the user.
+A Button is a control that performs an action when triggered.
+In SwiftUI, a button typically has title text, which describes the button, and an action closure that handles the event when the user taps it.

 Basic Text Button Example

-When making a basic Button via autocomplete the format is as shown:
+When making a basic button through autocomplete, the format looks like this:

 Button(